PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 ## TL;DR

+{% alert note %}
+First: tell us what you want to write about!
+We won't accept just about any submission :)

+Write to us with your idea (we can be reached at build@prestashop.com), with a rough idea or the whole thing ready, and let's talk about it.
+Once we agree on the subject, then you are good to go!
+{% endalert %}

 You don’t have to read all the details below: if you want to write an article right away, you can simply follow those steps:

 1. Fork [the repo](https://github.com/PrestaShop/build.prestashop.com) (see [GitHub doc](https://help.github.com/articles/fork-a-repo/))